Talieng means "headhunters." The Talieng are one of the subgroups that make up the official Gie Trieng minority group in Vietnam.

-The 1995 Laos census reported more than 23,000 Talieng people living in southeastern Laos.
+The Talieng people live in southeastern Laos.
 They are concentrated in remote mountainous areas of Xekong and Attapu provinces, near the border with Vietnam.
 In Laos the Talieng often live in mixed villages with the Ngae, Alak and Katu ethnic groups.
 In the past, the Talieng lived entirely in the Dakchung District on the Vietnam border, but since 1984 they have gradually migrated further westward in search for new land.

-The construction of the Dakchung Highway in 1990 has further opened up the Talieng to the rest of Laos.
+The construction of the Dakchung Highway in 1990 has opened up the Talieng to the rest of Laos.
 Many Talieng, however, remain in extremely isolated communities at least 1,500m (4,920 feet) above sea-level.
 They have little or no interaction with other groups.
 Because of this, the Talieng are one of the few remaining groups in southern Laos who still have their own customs and traditional dress.

 The Talieng construct houses for the spirits and deities they believe can protect and bless them.
 Few have ever heard of the God who conquered demons and hell forever.

 There are a number of Talieng Christians in Vietnam, but the massive mountains and political restrictions between Vietnam and Laos have prevented the gospel from spreading across the border.

 The Talieng people need the abundant life that only comes from a relationship with Jesus Christ.